Sutorina dispute: Early 21st century

-Since mid 2000s, several politicians in Bosnia and Herzegovina such as Željko Komšić and Haris Silajdžić have sporadically called for the "return of Sutorina within Bosnia-Herzegovina's borders".
+Since the mid 2000s, several politicians in Bosnia and Herzegovina such as Željko Komšić and Haris Silajdžić have sporadically called for the "return of Sutorina within Bosnia-Herzegovina's borders".
 Bosnia and Herzegovina currently only has access to the international waters from the Neum bay across Croatian internal waters.
 In 2008, Bishop Grigorije of the Eparchy of Zahumlje and Herzegovina formally requested that the authorities of Bosnia and Herzegovina join the international arbitration regarding the coastline near Igalo.

-In 2008, the Serb People's Party (Montenegro) released a statement saying if Montenegro cedes Prevlaka to Croatia, they should also cede Sutorina to Bosnia and Herzegovina.

-In 2009, the mayor of Trebinje Božidar Vučurević claimed Sutorina was part of Bosnia and Herzegovina.
+The Serb People's Party (Montenegro) released a statement saying if Montenegro cedes Prevlaka to Croatia, they should also cede Sutorina to Bosnia and Herzegovina.
+In 2009, the mayor of Trebinje, Božidar Vučurević claimed Sutorina was part of Bosnia and Herzegovina.

-In 2014 the president of the Non-governmental organization AntiDayton Nihad Aličković has issued several stances on Sutorina dispute and directly claiming it as a part of Bosnia and Herzegovina.

-In 2014, hundreds of non-governmental organizations raised the question of Sutorina on a national level.
+In 2014 the president of the Non-governmental organization AntiDayton Nihad Aličković issued several stances on Sutorina dispute and directly claiming it as a part of Bosnia and Herzegovina.
+Hundreds of non-governmental organizations raised the question of Sutorina on a national level.
 The main goal is to get Sutorina back as it was in the territory of Bosnia and Herzegovina as specified at the Berlin Congress in 1878.

-On 24 December 2014, minister Denis Bećirović in the Parliamentary Assembly of Bosnia and Herzegovina issued a proposal for a resolution about Sutorina since the session to be held on 15 January had an act for giving Sutorina to Montenegro.
+On 24 December, minister Denis Bećirović in the Parliamentary Assembly of Bosnia and Herzegovina issued a proposal for a resolution about Sutorina since the session to be held on 15 January had an act for giving Sutorina to Montenegro.
 The resolution was intended to stop that process and to turn everything to negotiations or to the court.

-Shortly after, the head of the AntiDayton organization Nihad Aličković started a new organization called the Sutorina initiative whose main goal is to get the territory of Sutorina back.
+Shortly after, the head of the AntiDayton organization Nihad Aličković started a new organization called the Sutorina initiative aiming to recover the territory of Sutorina.
 They state that this is that the only way to see an end in the dispute is to bring the case to the International Court of Justice in The Hague.